masonseeger/ms-blog/_posts/2018-06-05-Auburn-REU.markdown

 infrastructure inspection by an autonomous helicopter.
 In Intelligent Robots and Systems (IROS), 2011 IEEE/RSJ International Conference on, pages 4953–4960.
 IEEE._

+## Acknowledgements ##

+The research was funded by the National Science Foundation and the Department of Defense.

 ![]({{ "/assets/NSF.jpg" | absolute_url }}){: .center}